 It is important to add protein to oatmeal because even though oatmeal has fiber and it digests slowly, it still spikes blood glucose levels.
 When you add protein, it helps stabilize blood sugars which helps prevent the sugar crash that follows a quick rise and dip in your blood sugar levels.

-Another reason I love oats for breakfast is that it falls in the whole grains category and is loaded with soluble fiber, especially β-glucan. β-glucan has amazing nutritional properties including cholesterol-lowering and anti-diabetic effects on the body.
+Another reason I love oats for breakfast is that they fall in the whole grains category and are loaded with soluble fiber, especially β-glucan. β-glucan has amazing nutritional properties including cholesterol-lowering and anti-diabetic effects on the body.
 So get that bowl of oatmeal in!

-In this recipe I used soy milk, flax seeds, chia seeds, and topped it with Greek yogurt for a boost of extra protein.
+In this recipe, I used soy milk, flax seeds, and chia seeds, and topped it with Greek yogurt for a boost of extra protein.